-When you complete the project before the deadline with desired quality, the client gives you 5-star rating or at least four stars & above.
-If you would be successful to satisfy the client with your work, then send him another email and ask for testimonials or other projects if he has.
+When you complete the project before the deadline with the desired quality, the client gives you a 5-star rating or at least four stars & above.
+If you would be successful in satisfying the client with your work, then send him another email and ask for testimonials or other projects if he has.

 Asking pro-actively about more project may give you other similar project or the satisfied customer may provide the reference for his network.

 Don’t ask desperately showing you are needy but pitch in such way that you are capable of delivering the better results.

 Actually, follow up is a powerful digital marketing technique, and you must use in your freelancing business.